AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 That improvement was not a model improvement.
 The model was identical.
 Every algorithmic change, every tuning parameter, every feature weight remained the same.
 It was a data quality improvement.
 The operations team now had reliable input, and the model’s output became reliable as a result.

-That 31-point accuracy swing confirmed what the CMDB cleanup had cost us to learn: AI-assisted incident correlation works when the data it operates on is trustworthy — and breaks in ways that are hard to detect without manual audit when the data layer isn’t.
+That 31-point accuracy swing confirmed what the CMDB cleanup had cost us to learn: AI-assisted incident correlation works when the data it operates on is trustworthy, and it breaks in ways that are hard to detect without manual audit when the data layer is not.

-See how Closing the gaps: How Virima strengthens Xurrent’s CMDB with a robust discovery close the gap between your current CMDB accuracy and the 90%+ threshold AI operations require.
-When you’re ready to scope a CMDB data readiness assessment, Virima Wins Ivanti’s 2023 Technology Alliance Focus Excellence Award.
+See how Virima strengthens Xurrent’s CMDB with discovery-sourced data to close the gap between your current CMDB accuracy and the threshold AI operations require.

 What I would tell any CIO starting this conversation now